google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

     }

 This will ensure the auto sign-in won’t happen until next time the user enables auto sign-in.
-To resume auto sign-in, a user can choose to intentionally sign-in, by choosing the account they wish to sign in with, from the account chooser.
+To resume auto sign-in, a user can choose to intentionally sign-in by choosing the account they wish to sign in with, from the account chooser.
-Then, the user is always signed back in, until they explictly sign out.
+Then the user is always signed back in until they explictly sign out.